 - Online Banking.
 Northwest Online Banking combines the latest technology to protect your information.

-- Trusteer.
-Malware and phishing give hackers access to your computer, account numbers and personal information.
+- Malware and phishing give hackers access to your computer, account numbers and personal information.
 It can take days or weeks to be detected, but by then it’s too late.
-We partnered with IBM, a leading expert in financial security, to offer Trusteer Rapport online fraud protection software—customized to protect Northwest customers—at no cost.
+We are offering Northwest customers, at no cost, online fraud protection software

 - Chip Cards.
 All Northwest credit and debit cards are armed with a tiny microchip.
 When you make a purchase at a chip card reader, the card transmits a unique code and encryption, making it virtually impossible for hackers to steal financial information, invade your privacy and disrupt your life.